deltachat/deltachat-pages/_posts/2019-10-16-etc-workshop.md

 e-mails from and to other mail servers on the Internet.

 Following everyone getting an SMTP server up and running, the fun part - using it to communicate with each other!
-With using Mutt on the server command-line, we sent each other e-mails to prove that it works.
+Using Mutt on the server command-line, we sent each other e-mails to prove that it works.
 It was really good to see it actually working.
 I didn't expect it to function for everyone so quickly.